 Traditional Hangout Spots: the Best Kneipen and Biergarten in Berlin

 Both a witness of the recent and past history, today’s Berlin is a constantly developing city, full of places to have fun.
-Some of the places you shouldn’t absolutely miss are the kneipen
+Some of the places you shouldn’t absolutely miss are the kneipen, the typical, traditional breweries.

 How To Reach the German Capital

 Berlin is a very well connected town.
 A very efficient network of public transportation makes it easy to be reached from all over Germany.

 Those willing to reach by plane can land in one of the two city airports - Tegel, linked to town via a shuttle bus service, and Schoenefeld, close to the railway station and where many low cost companies land.

 The town can also easily be reached by train: Berlin main stations also serve high speed trains from Italy and all over Europe.